hectorcorrea/solr-for-newbies/tutorial.md

 Our newly created `bibdata` core already has a schema and you can view the definition through the Solr Admin web page via the [Schema Browser Screen](https://lucene.apache.org/solr/guide/7_0/schema-browser-screen.html) or by exploring the `managed-schema` file via the [Files Screen](https://lucene.apache.org/solr/guide/7_0/files-screen.html).

 You can also view this information with the [Schema API](https://lucene.apache.org/solr/guide/7_1/schema-api.html) as shown in the following example.
-The response will be rather long and it will be organized in four categories: `fieldTypes`, `fields`, `dynamicFields`, and `copyFields` as shown below:
+The (rather long) response will be organized in four categories: `fieldTypes`, `fields`, `dynamicFields`, and `copyFields` as shown below:

 ```
 $ curl localhost:8983/solr/bibdata/schema